 Websites Are Easy to Manage

-Hybrid stores that have both a physical store and an e-commerce shop are becoming the norm.
+Hybrid stores with both a physical and an e-commerce shop are becoming the norm.

 An excellent example of a Hybrid store would be Best Buy.